mattermost/mattermost-plugin-playbooks/README.md

 make
 ```

-The default target for `make` triggers the commands `check-style`, `test` and `dist`: if everything works as expected, you will end up with a packaged plugin in the `dist/` directory, ready to be uploaded to Mattermost via the System Console.
+The default target for `make` triggers the commands `check-style`, `test`, and `dist`: if everything works as expected, you'll end up with a packaged plugin in the `dist/` directory, ready to be uploaded to Mattermost via the System Console.
 There are more `make` commands: run `make help` to get a comprehensive list of them.

 One particularly interesting command is `make deploy`, which looks for a running Mattermost server, and directly deploys the plugin to it and enables it via the API.
-For this to work, you need to set up a few environment variables before:
+For this to work, you first need to set up a few environment variables:

 ```sh
 # This is the default URL for a local Mattermost server.